Craigleith Provincial Park: Day Use

 The park is opened to day use and closed after 10pm daily after which only registered campers can remain overnight.

 Ecology The rock

 Fractured oil shale plates on the shore contain invertebrate fossils 455 million years old.

 From 1859 to 1863 the Craigleith Shale Oil Works plant was opened by William Darley Pollard to the east of the park extracted bituminous oil shale.
 The process failed due inefficiency and the production closed shortly after 1863.
 The Craigleith Shale Oil Works Historical Plaques is located at the site.

 Reminders in the park brochures remind visitors not to take any shale as souvenirs as the act of doing so is illegal.

 Shipwreck

 Steamer Mary Ward carrying coal oil, salt and passengers from Sarnia to Collingwood grounded off the shores of the park in 1872 after the captain mistook a tavern light for Collingwood harbour light.
-Eight lives were lost and parts of the steamer are found near the site where it sank.
+Eight people died and parts of the steamer are found near the site where it sank.